Reasoning about identifier spaces: How to make Chord correct: Overview of correct Chord

 Failures can produce gaps in the ring, which are repaired during stabilization.
 As a member attempts to query its successor for stabilization, it may find that its successor is dead.
 In this case it attempts to query the next member in its successor list and make this its new successor, continuing through the list until it finds a live successor.

-There is an important operating assumption that successor lists are long enough, and failures are infrequent enough, so that a member is never left with no live successor in its list.
-Put another way, this is a fairness assumption about the relative rates of failures (which create dead entries in successor lists) and stabilizations (which replace dead entries with live ones).
+Chord relies on a critical operating assumption that a member always has a live successor in its list.
+In practice, an implementer must maintain the truth of this assumption by adjusting the length of successor lists (a parameter of the algorithm) and the rate of stabilization (which is not formally specified) to compensate for the failure rate.
+If successor lists are long enough to provide adequate redundancy, and stabilization occurs often enough to replace dead successors with live ones quickly, then a successor list should always have at least one live member remaining, even after an entry in its list fails.

 As in the original Chord papers \cite{chord-sigcomm,chord-ton}, we wish to define a correctness property of eventual reachability: given ample time and no further disruptions, the ring-maintenance protocol can repair defects so that every member of a Chord network is reachable from every other member.
 Note that a network with appendages (nodes 50, 53, 63, 9 on the right side of Figure~\ref{fig:valid}) cannot have full reachability, because an appendage cannot be reached by a member that is not in the same appendage.
+The correctness property here is slightly stronger, being based on the definition of the property {\it Ideal.}

-A network is {\it ideal} when each pointer is globally correct.
-For example, on the right of Figure~\ref{fig:valid}, the globally correct successor of 48 is 50 because it is the nearest member in identifier order.
-Because the ring-maintenance protocol is supposed to repair all imperfections, and because it is given ample time to do all the repairs, the correctness criterion can be strengthened slightly, to: {\it In any execution state, if there are no subsequent join or fail operations, then eventually the network will become ideal and remain ideal.}
+A Chord network is in the {\it Ideal} state if: \begin{itemize} \item every pointer points to a live node; \item every successor pointer is its node's first successor in identifier order; \item every predecessor pointer is its node's first predecessor in identifier order; and \item the tail of the successor list of a node (past its head entry or successor) is the successor's successor list, with the last entry removed. \end{itemize} For example, on the right of Figure~\ref{fig:valid}, the ideal successor of 48 is 50 because 50 is the closest successor to 48 in identifier order.
+The correctness property we need to prove is: